ilivy/flowersbasket/README.md

-## "Flowers Basket" - Microservice Architecture demo project.
+## "Flowers Basket" - Skeleton of a Products selling application with microservice architecture.

 Codebase on [GitHub](https://github.com/ilivy/flowersbasket).

 ## Implementation

-The System decomposed into microservices using **Domain Driven Design**, where each service:
+The System is decomposed into microservices using **Domain Driven Design**, where each service:
 - serves clearly differentiated area of logic
 - has no strong dependencies towards other services